-Macbeth hears the news of his wife’s death and audience sees conclusion of his life, devoid of meaning and filled with struggles.
-He feels days on earth are very short like a “brief candle” and like an ignorant move towards the fruitless end.
-The life of a person is flimsy similar to the life of an actor playing minor roles in comic and absurd dramas.
+Macbeth hears the news of his wife’s death, and the audience sees the conclusion of his life, devoid of meaning and filled with struggles.
+He feels days on earth are very short like a “brief candle,” and an ignorant move towards a fruitless end.
+The life of a person is flimsy, similar to the life of an actor playing minor roles in comic and absurd dramas.

-The theme of this line is time, fate, fortune and war.
-When Macbeth hears that his wife is dead, he takes his indifference to the occasion.
-For him, death is merely a last act of the bad play, and like an idiot’s story full of melodrama and bombast, but meaningless.
-Killing King Duncan and taking hold of his throne and now viewing all this in the past memories, seem to be the scene of a well-planned script.
-If human life is a bad play, then it is an illusion — just a shadow spread by a candle, which is perhaps soul, and hence prediction for the life of Macbeth is grim.
+The theme of this line is time, fate, fortune, and war.
+When Macbeth hears that his wife is dead, he expresses his indifference to the occasion.
+For him, death is merely a last act of a bad play, and like an idiot’s story, full of melodrama and bombast, but meaningless.
+Killing King Duncan, taking his throne, and now viewing all this as past memories, seems to be the scene of a well-planned script.
+If human life is a bad play, then it is an illusion – just a shadow spread by a candle, which is perhaps the soul, and hence a prediction for the life of Macbeth is grim.